The Trials of Cate McCall

-The Trials of Cate McCall is a 2013 American drama film directed and written by Karen Moncrieff and stars Kate Beckinsale, Nick Nolte and Clancy Brown in pivotal roles.
+The Trials of Cate McCall is a 2013 American drama film directed and written by Karen Moncrieff and stars Kate Beckinsale, Nick Nolte and Clancy Brown.

 Plot

-Cate McCall (Kate Beckinsale) is a lawyer, an alcoholic in recovery and on probation, and estranged from her family.
+Cate McCall is a lawyer, an alcoholic in recovery and on probation, and estranged from her family.
 In order to regain custody of her young daughter and be reinstated to the bar, she accepts the pro bono appeal of a woman, Lacey, who has been convicted of murder.
 Aided by her assistant, Cate pulls out all stops to prove Lacey's innocence, as well as work on her own alcohol and work addictions.
 Cate becomes obsessed with the case, neglecting arranged time with her daughter while she successfully gets Lacey's conviction overturned.
-When Cate finds out that Lacey is guilty, she starts drinking again, causing her to further neglect her daughter.
-Cate returns to her old job at a high-profile law firm, and purposefully torpedoes her own client's case in the middle of a trial.
+Cate begins drinking again after learning Lacey is guilty, which makes her mistreat her kid even more.
+In the middle of a trial, Cate goes back to her previous position at a prestigious law firm and purposely ruins the case for her own client.
 Cate then takes multiple illegal actions to put Lacey back in prison.
 Cate gives evidence to the prosecutor who can convict Lacey, then conspires with the prosecutor; the two of them agree to keep it a secret so that she won't be disbarred, which would deny him the ability to use the evidence that he should not have.
 Cate does not recuse herself from Lacey's trial – though she does blackmail the original judge, who previously ruled in Lacey's favour, to recuse himself.
 The prosecutor, exercising prosecutorial misconduct, does not recuse himself from the case either.
 Cate's overt acts of fraud, conspiracy, blackmail and misconduct enable her to get Lacey re-convicted.
 Cate's reward for her illegal actions is to be granted shared custody of her daughter.